7 Epic Hikes for a Close-Up View of the Iconic Hollywood Sign

 Distance: 2 miles round trip

 Only locals really know about this mile-long gold-and-green stretch that skirts around the eastern fringes of the Hollywood Reservoir.
 Well, them and a handful of tourists that stumble into its northern terminus after posing for obligatory Hollywood Sign photos.
 Start at the southern end where there are some parking spots near the dam entrance, and work your way up to Canyon Lake Drive where photo opportunities abound.
 This is a gentle climb, so pack some supplies and carve out time for a picnic at Lake Hollywood Park.
-On your way back, don’t rush.
-Views of the reservoir and nearby mansions are stunning, especially as it approaches sunset.
-The Mulholland Dam is worth a stop before you hop back in the car.
+Don't rush on your way back; views of the reservoir and nearby mansions are stunning, especially as it approaches sunset.
+The Mulholland Dam is also worth a stop before you hop back in the car.

 Hollywood

 The Innsdale hike to the Hollywood Sign can be as easy or as challenging as you want it to be.
-It’s a lovely one-mile hike from the trailhead at the end of Innsdale Drive through the winding Mulholland Highway fringed with flowering shrubs to the very Instagrammable viewpoint, making it perfect for romantic first-date walks.
-However, if you’re looking for a bit of a challenge, continue on along Mt.
-Lee Drive and make your way up behind the sign where you’ll be treated to shimmering views of the sprawl, especially if you wait past sunset.
+From the trailhead, it’s a lovely one-mile journey at the end of Innsdale Drive through the winding Mulholland Highway, fringed with flowering shrubs to the very scenic viewpoint, making it perfect for romantic first date walks or soul-searching solo adventures.
+But if you’re looking for more of a challenge, continue on along Mount Lee Drive and make your way up behind the beloved sign, where you’ll be treated to shimmering views of the sprawl (especially if you wait past sunset).
 Pack a wide-angle lens to get all those letters in your frame.

 Griffith Park

 Don’t be intimidated by that over 10-mile distance.
 This hike, which takes you from the quiet Fern Dell Nature Trail through the wide yet dusty West and Mt.
-Hollywood Trails, is merely trading a shorter, tougher trek for a long and gradual incline, making it friendlier to inexperienced hikers.
-There are some small sections that might take your breath away, but they are few and far between.
-Plus, the road is paved with vistas stunning enough to distract from them.
+Hollywood Trails, is merely trading a shorter, steeper trek for a long and gradual incline, making it much friendlier to inexperienced hikers.
+There are some small sections that might take your breath away, but they are few and far between; plus, the road is paved with vistas stunning enough to distract from them.
 There’s hardly any shade, so you’ll want to avoid it in the middle of a hot day.
 Before or after you go, make sure to grab a snack or beverage under one of the big trees at The Trails cafe, right near the start of the trail.
-The menu is much better than it needs to be for the prime location.

 Griffith Park